Legalise Cannabis Australia: State and territory affiliates

 The party's current affiliates are the following:

-Legalise Cannabis South Australia stood two candidates in the 2022 South Australian state election.
-These were lead candidate Damon Adams and second candidate Tyler Green.
-Neither were elected.

 Electoral results

-HEMP has stood candidates in several federal and state elections, since its formation.
+LCP has stood candidates in several federal and state elections, since its formation.

 The party received a nationwide Senate vote of 0.71 percent at the 2013 federal election.
 Historically the party's best result was at the 1994 Elizabeth by-election in South Australia with a 5.37 percent primary vote.

 For the 2016 federal election, the (HEMP) Party fielded two candidates for the Senate in New South Wales, but only one each in the Northern Territory, Queensland, South Australia, Tasmania and Western Australia.
 So that the candidates did not end up in the "ungrouped" column, they teamed up with the Australian Sex Party which also fielded a single senate candidate in most states.
 It also fielded a candidate for the Division of Solomon in the House of Representatives.

 The HEMP Party scored well in the 2019 federal election with over 260,000 votes and 1.8% of the primary senate vote.

 Michael Balderstone ran in the 2020 Eden-Monaro by-election and received 2.3% of votes beating out almost every other minor party.

 At the 2021 Western Australian state election, the Party's local affiliate, Legalise Cannabis WA, were successful in gaining two seats in the Legislative Council, marking the first parliamentary representation for HEMP or its state affiliate parties.

 At the 2022 Victorian state election the party had two candidates elected to the Legislative Council, David Ettershank and Rachel Payne.

+At the 2023 NSW state election, former Greens MP Jeremy Buckingham was elected to the Legislative Council.
+He was the first politician in Australian history to produce a bud of cannabis during a Parliamentary session.

+In the 2024 Queensland by-election, LCP candidate Lindsay Melody gained a primary vote of 14.57% in the outer suburban seat of Ipswich West - a new high for the party.